codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 ## Update Git credentials for GitOps Runtimes

 Provisioned GitOps Runtimes require valid Git tokens at all times to authenticate Git actions by you as a user.
->These tokens are personal access tokens, specific to each user.
-As such, the user can use the same personal access token for multiple runtimes.
+These Git tokens are personal access tokens, specific to each user.
+As such, you can use the same Git user token for multiple Runtimes.

->TIP:
+>**TIP**:
 Git credentials are synced to the Shared Configuration Repository defined during installation.
 If you change your Git credentials, the Git account must match that of the Shared repo.
 For example, if the Shared repo is defined as `http://github.com/my-org/isc.git` and the Git provider is defined  as `bitbucket`, the update will fail.

 **When to update**